gugutz/outlands-razor-scripts/resources/mining/README.md

 # WALK MODES

-This script supports 4 walking modes:
+This script supports 4 walking modes.

+To select the walking mode, open the script **mining_config.razor** and on your character config, set the variable `walk_mode` acording to the mode you want:

+0.  **Manual walking**

+    Turn off movement.
+You can control how your character move

 1.  **Auto Rail**

     Char walks a specific router you define at each rune.

 2.  **Auto Walk Randomly**

     Char walks X steps at a random direction everytime a tree is empty.
 It tries to find 20 trees and goes to next rune.

 3.  **Auto Walk To Specific Direction**

     Char walks only to 1 direction that you set in script config.
-4.  **Manual walking**
-    Your control your character movement, script does all the rest.

 ## Auto Rail

 To use auto rail, you need to record a macro for every rune you intend to use on your mining runetome.
 If you use 5 runes, you will need to record 5 macros.

 These macros are very simple macros where you just click Record and walk the route you desire your char to walk when traveling to that rune.
-After creating the macro and fishing walking the desired route, you have to convert that macro using the awesome Razor2Rail by @maldogi.
+After creating the macro and finishing walking the desired route, you have to convert that macro using the awesome Razor2Rail by @maldogi.

 I have compiled a version of Maldogi's Razor2Rail that changes the script being called at the end of each rail to point to where my script is located (`resources\mining\mining`).
 [You can download it here](../razor-to-rail.zip) (PS: you need dotnet 6.0.10 installed to run it)